omadaniTet/sparse-moving-averages/README.txt

   the tables' entries in the paper.

-- realworld_seqs.py reads from Expedition sequences (108) and reports on that (either one SMA or compare a pair like above).
+- realworld_seqs.py reads from Expedition sequences (108) and reports on that (either one SMA or compare a pair like above).  (note: in the paper, those below length of 50 are dropped, so 104 Expeition sequences are used. )

 For Masquerade Unix sequences, please get the sequences from: https://www.schonlau.net/masquerade/MasqueradeDat.gz